The Numbers

 This is the most important sentence in this document: the claim that universal provision requires abundance is already true.
 The abundance already exists.
 What is missing is not production.
 What is missing is a system that distributes by need rather than by profit.

 The first decade of transition is the hardest.
-The TC’s mature systems — underground food production, pyramid cities, full automation — are under construction.
+The TC's mature systems — underground food production, ring cities, full automation — are under construction.
 The existing system is being redirected.
 The question is: does the math work during the gap?

 Year 0: The Decision